Updated 2020 version

 specific insurance form must be completed, and submitted to the office.

 These forms are distributed at the beginning of the school year, or may

 be picked up at the office.
 All field trips are planned and organized

 by the staff.
-Parents may be asked to assist as chaperones.
+Teachers may ask parents to chaperone.

 Student report cards are completed at the end of each 9-week quarter.